FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 - Understand the profile of clients likely to default.

 ## Conclusions
-After comparing 27 models, the Decision Tree Tuned Feature-Selected emerged as the optimal solution.
+After comparing 27 models, a Decision Tree Tuned Feature-Selected emerged as the optimal solution.
 A cost-benefit analysis revealed potential annual savings of approximately 1.8 million dollars with its implementation.

 ## Ready for Production
 The decision tree model's high recall for identifying loan default risk indicates readiness for production.
 Continuous monitoring and adjustments post-deployment are recommended to maintain effectiveness.